goravel/docs/digging-deeper/artisan-console.md

 ## Introduction

-Artisan is the command line interface included with Goravel, the module can be operated using `facades.Artisan()`.
-It provides a number of helpful commands that can assist you while you build your application.
-You can use the command below to get all the commands:
+Artisan is the CLI tool that comes with Goravel for interacting with the command line.
+You can access it using `facades.Artisan()`.
+This tool has several useful commands that can assist you in the development of your application.
+Utilize the following command to view all available commands.

 ```shell
 go run . artisan list
 ```

-Every command also includes a "help" which displays and describes the command's available arguments and options.
-To view a help screen, precede the name of the command with help:
+Each command also has a "help" feature that shows and explains the arguments and options associated with the command.
+To see the help screen, just add "help" before the command name.

 ```shell
 go run . artisan help migrate